Statistical Complexity of Heterogeneous Geometric Networks: Theory

 It is clear that the above definition of hierarchical complexity depends on network size.
-Networks of larger size have greater potential for larger degrees, which will influence the variances within equation (\ref{HC_original}).
+Networks of larger size have greater potential for larger degrees, which will influence the variances within equation \eqref{HC_original}.
+Indeed, the maximum variance of numbers in $[1,n-1]$ can occur with the sample $\{1,n-1\}$ (or any equal number of 1s and $n-1$s) which has variance $((n-2)/2)^2$.
 Furthermore, computations have demonstrated that hierarchical complexity also correlates with number of edges.

+Lack of normalisation to number of nodes and/or density is not unusual in network science.
+Indeed, the latter is essentially common place-- consider two of the most widely considered network metrics, the global clustering coefficient and global efficiency which are both maximised in complete graphs.

-We propose the following as a normalised measure of hierarchical complexity for degree $k$:
+It is then of note that we can propose the following as a normalised measure of hierarchical complexity to both $n$ and $d$. \begin{definition} Let $G$ be a network, we define the \emph{$k$-th normalised hierarchical complexity} as:

-where $d$ is the density of $G$, $m$ is the number of edges in~$G$, and $\sigma_{j}$ is the standard deviation of the $j$th column of $\mathbf{S}_{k}(G)$.
+where $d$ is the density of $G$, $m$ is the number of edges in~$G$, and $\sigma_{j}$ is the standard deviation of the $j$th column of $\mathbf{S}_{k}(G)$, that is, the matrix where each row is the ordered degree sequence of a node of degree k.
 Thus we propose the normalised global measure as